 Text field [7000]

-Given the nature of the activities supported by Interreg Europe, which constitute mainly of exchange of experience, capacity building, transfer of good practices and testing of innovative approaches, the use of financial instruments at programme level, is not foreseen
+The Interreg Europe programme has no plans to us financial instruments due to the nature of the activities it supports, which mainly involves exchanging experience, building capacity, transferring good practices and testing innovative approaches.

-However, the implementation of financial instruments is another issue that could be addressed at project level.
-Regional policy actors from different regions may be interested in improving the implementation of their instruments through exchanging and transferring their experiences in this matter.
+However, the use of financial instruments at regional level could be addressed by Interreg Europe projects.
+Regional policy actors across Europe may be interested in improving their use of financial instruments through exchanging and transferring their experiences in this matter.

 2.1.7 Indicative breakdown of the EU programme resources by type of intervention